-- (e) on the basis of disclosures obtained through an application to the Criminal Records Bureau, (s)he is not considered suitable by the trust's Director responsible for Human Resources; - (f) (s)he does not cooperate with the trust in making any application to the Criminal Records Bureau when requested to do so from time to time by the trust's Director responsible for Human Resources. - (g) (s)he has within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with an NHS body; - (h) (s)he is a person whose tenure of office as the Chairman or as a member or director of an NHS body has been terminated on the grounds that her/his appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest; - (i) in the case of an elected governor, (s)he is not (or ceases to be) a member of the constituency or class to which the governorship relates (Annex 9 refers): - (j) (s)he is on the register of sex offenders; - (k) (s)he is a member of a Health & Wellbeing Board with responsibility for an area served by the trust; or - (k) at any time when (s)he is not eligible to be a Governor, (s)he fails to notify the trust forthwith that (s)he is not eligible to be a Governor. - 3.
+- trustTrust, and that (s)he is not prevented from being a memberMember of the Council of Governors: - (e) on the basis of disclosures obtained through an application to the Criminal Records Bureau, (s)he is not considered suitable by the trustTrust's Director responsible for Human Resources; - (f) (s)he does not cooperate with the trustTrust in making any application to the Criminal Records Bureau when requested to do so from time to time by the trustTrust's Director responsible for Human Resources. - (g) (s)he has within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with an NHS body; - (h) (s)he is a person whose tenure of office as the Chairman or as a member Member or director Director of an NHS body has been terminated on the grounds that her/his appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest; - in the case of an elected governor Governor, (s)he is not (or ceases to be) a member Member of the constituency Constituency or class Class to which the governor Governor ship relates (Annex 9 refers); - (j) (s)he is on the register of sex offenders; - (k) (s)he is a memberMember of a Health & Wellbeing Board with responsibility for an area served by the trustTrust; or - (lk) at any time when (s)he is not eligible to be a Governor, (s)he fails to notify the trustTrust forthwith that (s)he is not eligible to be a Governor. - 3.
 In the event of dispute regarding a person's eligibility to become or continue as a Governor the Trust Secretary shall refer the point at issue to an independent assessor agreeable to both parties and the decision of such assessor shall be final.